-Operating system account management by the PublicCA host uses login account numbers, password and groups to identify and authenticate administrator, officer, auditor and operator roles.
+Operating system account management by the PublicCA host uses login account numbers, passwords and groups to identify and authenticate administrator, officer, auditor and operator roles.
+The PublicCA uses the user's account, password, and system account administration functions, or other security mechanisms to identify the role of the cyber security coordinator.